pause() system call in C - explained with examples

 }

 A signal handler has been registered for the signal SIGCONT.
 When we pass this signal to the process, the signal_handler function is called.
-In this case the pause() returns when the signal_handler completes execution.
-This is true for all signals whether the signal default behaviour is to terminate the process or not.
+In this case, the pause() returns when the signal_handler completes execution.
+This holds true for all signals, whether the default behavior of the signal is to terminate the process or not.

 gcc pause_sigaction.c -o pause_sigaction